 October 2017

-The drinking water in Flint, Michigan, is now in compliance with federal regulations on lead and copper content.
-But the officials cautioned that it could be a year or more before it is safe for residents to drink from their faucets because lead-tainted pipes need to be replaced.
+However, officials cautioned that it could be a year or more before residents can drink from their faucets because lead-tainted pipes must be replaced.

 April 6, 2018

-To be sure, there is some proof that the circumstance in Flint is improving.
-With lead levels staying below the government action level for as long as four six-month observing periods, from July 2016 to June 2018.
+To be sure, there is some proof that the circumstances in Flint are improving.
+Lead levels stayed below the government action level for as long as four six-month observing periods from July 2016 to June 2018.

 July 19, 2018

-The EPA inspector general distributes a report.
-That emphatically scrutinizes the local, state, and federal government's delayed answer to the water crisis.
+The EPA inspector general distributes a report that emphatically scrutinizes the local, state, and federal governments' delayed responses to the water crisis.

 August 20, 2018